ConsentAI/Docs/yellowpaper/strategic_initiatives.md

 ## Multi-Chain Strategy

-Consent has successfully realized its vision of a multi-chain ecosystem, strategically positioning the main SENT token on the Base network while maintaining a presence on Ethereum.
+Consent aims to successfully realize its vision of a multi-chain ecosystem, strategically positioning the main SENT token on the Base network while maintaining a presence on Ethereum.
 This approach optimally leverages Ethereum's robust security and capital advantages, while Base serves as the foundation due to its low transaction costs and substantial pool of staked Ether (stETH), a critical resource for utilizing SENT in AI model inference.

-As of April 1, 2024, SENT operates seamlessly across multiple blockchain networks, commencing with Base and Ethereum.
+SENT will operate seamlessly across multiple blockchain networks, commencing with Base and Ethereum.
 This expansion was driven by the objective of enhancing SENT's accessibility and usability across various blockchain environments, thereby augmenting its utility and reach within the rapidly evolving Web3 landscape.

 The implementation leverages LayerZero's Omnichain Fungible Token (OFT) paradigm, enabling SENT to achieve instantaneous interoperability across different chains.
 This paradigm ensures the immutability and non-upgradability of contracts, offering a superior user experience through gas abstraction and an oracle function that standardizes yield contributions by denoting them in ETH price.